cfelde/AKAP-docs/docs/patterns.md

 You'll find the type tools being used with calls like `asString()`, `asUint256()`, and `asBytes()`.

 Also take a look at how the [testing](https://github.com/cfelde/Using-AKAP/blob/master/examples/01_Domain_manager/test/exampleOne.js) is done in this example, and compare that to the previous.
-One major difference is the use of `ConvertUtils`, which allow us to do the same type conversions of the client side.
+One major difference is the use of `ConvertUtils`, allowing us to do the same type conversions on the client side.
 This is still an area in flux, and likely there will be a client side tool in the future so you don't need to reference a contract.

 ## More patterns